Voting booths

 Established third parties can qualify for future elections by achieving a certain number of votes in the most recent elections.
 In 2020, for example, the Libertarian party qualified to be on the ballot in 35 states and Washington, D.C. based on the size of its performance in previous elections.
 (Parties qualifying for the ballot, like the two main parties, can formally name candidates later in the process.)

-Most states require less prominent third parties and independent candidates to submit petitions with a certain number of signatures by a specific day, though the procedures can differ between the two.
+Most states require less prominent third parties and independent candidates to submit petitions with a certain number of signatures by a specific day, though the procedures can differ.

 Some states require a relatively low number of signatures.
 Michigan, for instance, required 12,000 signatures for an independent candidate to qualify in 2024.
 For small third parties, it required a number of signatures equal to at least one percent of the number of voters in the most recent gubernatorial election — or roughly 11,000 based on 2022 turn-out.
 Other states require far more.
 People seeking to run as independent candidates in Florida, for example, need to gather about 145,000 signatures.
 While the deadlines for these petitions occur mostly in the summer months, some are as early as March.
 Potential candidates must also submit the proper paperwork and pay any filing fees.

-Should a person find the ballot qualification requirement too burdensome or they decide to enter the race too late, they can run as a write-in candidate.
-Though even with this there are potential issues — many states require write-in candidates to file paperwork before the election.
+Should a person find the ballot qualification requirement too burdensome or they enter the race too late, they can run as a write-in candidate.
+Though this process also raises potential issues — many states require write-in candidates to file paperwork before the election.

 Litigation Over Ballot Access